bon-zai/goose/documentation/docs/getting-started/providers.md

         ```

         :::tip Context Length
-        If you notice that goose is having trouble using extensions or is ignoring [.goosehints](/docs/guides/using-goosehints), it is likely that the model's default context length of 4096 tokens is too low.
+        If you notice that Goose is having trouble using extensions or is ignoring [.goosehints](/docs/guides/using-goosehints), it is likely that the model's default context length of 4096 tokens is too low.
 Set the `OLLAMA_CONTEXT_LENGTH` environment variable to a [higher value](https://github.com/ollama/ollama/blob/main/docs/faq.md#how-can-i-specify-the-context-window-size).
         :::

       </TabItem>